somefunAgba/lightDAQ/README.md

 available.
 We have also used Arduino as our Data Acquisition Hardware and MATLAB/Simulink as the Data Acquisition Control Software.
-This setup has many advantages that will be discussed in section 3.0.
+This setup has many advantages.
 The approach employed in this project is follows the steps described below:

 > 1. Continuously sense the ambient light intensity using the Light Dependent Resistor, or any